symphorien/nix-du/README.md

 * There is an edge between two classes if it is not a self loop and there was an edge between any elements of the classes in the original graph

-The representent of the class inherits the total size of the class and the name of an arbitary member.
+The representent of the class inherits the total size of the class and the name of an arbitrary member.
 This is sometimes useful, but also often meaningless.
 For example I have already seen a huge node `glibc-locales` with an edge to texlive components which is surprising since `glibc-locales` has no references...